Experienced anglers consider St. Augustine one of the best fishing destinations in the state.

 St. Augustine boasts a large tarpon fishery, especially from June through September.
 One of the most spectacular fighting fish around, tarpon can be found just outside area inlets and in nearshore waters along the beaches.
 Live bait is normally used, but in the right conditions, some fishermen can catch tarpon on a lure and even on a fly.

-Several charter guides in St. Augustine are specialists in fishing the flats and creeks off the Intracoastal.
+Several charter guides are specialists in fishing the flats and creeks off the Intracoastal.
 They know the hot spots for trout, redfish, snook, and black drum, and they also know when they're biting and what to catch them on.
 Here are just a few of the many excellent fishing services in the local area.

 Fishardy Charters offers private inshore and nearshore fishing charters on a 24-foot Canyon Bay boat.
 Captain Jacob Hardy is licensed and insured for a variety of different charters including chasing after redfish, trout, flounder, tarpon, sheepshead, or kingfish.
 (904) 315-4758